awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-internetmonitor-monitor-s3config.md

 # AWS::InternetMonitor::Monitor S3Config<a name="aws-properties-internetmonitor-monitor-s3config"></a>

-The configuration for publishing Amazon CloudWatch Internet Monitor internet measurements to Amazon S3\.
-The configuration includes the bucket name and \(optionally\) bucket prefix for the S3 bucket to store the measurements, and the delivery status\.
-The delivery status is `ENABLED` if you choose to deliver internet measurements to S3 logs, and `DISABLED` otherwise\.
+Configuration information for other locations that you choose to publish Amazon CloudWatch Internet Monitor internet measurements to, such as Amazon S3\.
+The measurements are also published to Amazon CloudWatch Logs\.

 ## Syntax<a name="aws-properties-internetmonitor-monitor-s3config-syntax"></a>